ibm-cloud-docs/ContinuousDelivery/cd_about.md

 {:codeblock:.codeblock}

-# Toolchain availability and templates
+# Toolchain availability, templates, and tutorials
 {: #cd_about}

 Toolchains are available on {{site.data.keyword.Bluemix_notm}} Public and Dedicated.
 You can use a template as a starting point to create a toolchain.